apollo

 How does the drug interact with Joclab 10 mg Injection 10 ml:

-Combining Joclab 10 mg Injection 10 ml with Bendamustine can increase the risk of developing serious infections.
+Taking Joclab 10 mg Injection 10 ml with Pazopanib can increase the risk of developing serious infections.

 How to manage the interaction:

-There may be a possibility of interaction between Bendamustine and Joclab 10 mg Injection 10 ml, but it can be taken if prescribed by a doctor.
+Although taking Joclab 10 mg Injection 10 ml and Pazopanib together can evidently cause an interaction, it can be taken if your doctor has suggested it.
 However, if you experience fever, chills, diarrhea, sore throat, muscle pains, breathing difficulty, blood in your coughing fluid, weight loss, red or irritated skin, body sores, and discomfort or burning sensation when you urinate, consult a doctor.
 Do not stop using any medications without a doctor's advice.

 Drug-Food Interactions